ryanoglesby08/lazy-doc/README.md

     - Using previously defined attributes. ex: `join :address, from: [:street, :city, :state:, :zip]`
     - Defining attributes in place.
 8. Throw exception immediately when trying to use incompatible options (ex: `'finally' and 'as'`)
-9. Multiple simple paths in one line (ex: `access :name, :street, :city, :state`)
+9. DONE - Multiple simple paths in one line (ex: `access :name, :street, :city, :state`)
 10. XML support

 ## Contributing